DworkinLab/EvolveResequencePipeline/SarahPaulIanDiscussion.md

 samtools rmdup ...
 ```

 3. local re-alignment around indels using GATK (v1.4-25).
 The new versions may not support this anymore (check manual).
+I think the target intervals were done once, and then used to perform re-alignment for each bam file.

 ```{bash}
 java -Xmx8g -jar ~/GenomeAnalysisTK-1.4-25-g23e7f1b/GenomeAnalysisTK.jar -I \